Is your research inaccessible to large parts of the world’s scientific community? Here’s how to give your science global impact.

 Before research can even begin, it is essential to obtain the necessary funding.
 Financial support can come in many forms: from individual governments to regional blocs, such as the EU; private business to academic institutions, such as universities.
-This can be a major undertaking in itself, where bids are judged against competing proposals.

 Key to a successful funding application is communication.
 If a bid is anything less that crystal clear about the work involved and the benefits it could bring, it is unlikely to secure the financial backing it is seeking.
 Effective translation, therefore, will give a research project the best chance of gaining the funding to go ahead.

 Despite the undeniable benefits of translation, many scientists are wary of the process because they fear that conversion into another language may alter or not accurately represent their findings.
 For this reason, it is essential to use highly skilled translators with an understanding of the science involved.